chas-academy/berserkers-06-imdb-clone/README.md

       else
           start_agent
       fi

-    to your .bashrc and adding this:
+    to your .bashrc(or .zshrc if using om-my-zsh) and adding this:

       Host *
         ProxyCommand nc %h %p %r
         ForwardAgent yes

      to your ssh config file should to the trick!
   4. send your public ssh key to admin to alow setup for access to the Berzerers server
   5. Try if access has been granted by running "ssh deploy@Berzerkers" and then run exit to return to your local machine (if you where able to acces the server)
   6. If step 5 is successfull the setup is done.

-# doing a deploy
+# Doing a deploy

   1. Start by checking that everything thats merged in to dev is working (and make shure to run git pull before to make shure you have the latest updates loacly)
   2. Merge dev to stage (run "git merge dev" while in the stage branch).
 Please use this guide on rebase git flow to keep merge conflict at an minimum     https://raygun.com/blog/git-workflow/